raederan/rdf2pg/README.md

 ## Project Description

 This project converts RDF datasets to CSV files for further parsing and uploads RDF-like property graphs to RAPSQL databases built on [Postgres](https://www.postgresql.org/) and [Apache AGE](https://age.apache.org/).
-RAPSQL databases are under development for possible backend solutions of [OpenSemanticLab](https://github.com/OpenSemanticLab), which builds on [JSON Schema](https://json-schema.org/) and [Semantic Media Wiki](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki) with a focus on ontology interoperability.
+RAPSQL databases are under development for possible backend solutions of [OpenSemanticLab](https://github.com/OpenSemanticLab), which builds on [JSON Schema](https://json-schema.org/) and [Semantic Media Wiki](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki) with a focus on semantic applications.

 ## Repositories